Concord Preparatory School

 Explore the 2025-2026 Course Catalog

-The current catalog includes 55 courses across six subject areas.
-Browse by department to review course descriptions, prerequisites, and academic progression across grades 7-12.
+The current catalog includes 50 courses across six subject areas.
+Browse by department to review course descriptions, prerequisites, honors recommendations, and academic progression across the full curriculum.

 6 Academic departments represented in the current course map